remlingernate/advWebDev-Lab2/README.md

 # Blog App for CSCI 406 - Advanced Web Dev
 A simple blog web app that will be built over time as a class assignment.
-Makes use of the MEAN stack, with EJS as its templating engine of choice.
+Makes use of the MEAN stack, with Angular running the front-end show.

 ## Installation
 After cloning this repo, navigate to the project's root directory and run